 Caution must be exercised, however, with interpretation of guidelines and distribution of macronutrient content.
 If total fat intake is restricted, at times to less than 25% of total caloric intake, the most likely source for meeting the caloric requirements is carbohydrate.
 However, increasing CHO intake, especially with high glycemic index foods, poses a number of potential concerns with regards to CV risk, including increased insulin secretion, triglyceride levels and small dense LDL cholesterol all of which may further create an environment which promotes atherogenesis, and possibly fuel progression of CVD.

-There are many aspects of the heart healthy diet that may predispose to increased PO4 consumption.
-Oily fish such as salmon, which are emphasized in the heart healthy diet, have a much higher PO4 to protein ratio relative to other lean meats such as chicken.
-Other elements of the heart healthy diet also represent significant potential sources of PO4, including nuts and legumes (a particular emphasis of the Mediterranean Diet), certain leafy vegetables, and whole grain fiber-rich foods such as bran.
-Unlike healthy volunteers who are able to dramatically increase the fractional excretion of PO4 post-prandially by as much as 75%, this compensatory response is markedly blunted in the patients with stage 3 CKD.
+There are many aspects of the heart healthy diet that may predispose to increased phosphate consumption.
+Oily fish such as salmon, which are emphasized in the heart healthy diet, have a much higher phosphate to protein ratio relative to other lean meats such as chicken.
+Other elements of the heart healthy diet also represent significant potential sources of phosphate, including nuts and legumes (a particular emphasis of the Mediterranean Diet), certain leafy vegetables, and whole grain fiber-rich foods such as bran.
+Unlike healthy volunteers who are able to dramatically increase the fractional excretion of phosphate post-prandially by as much as 75%, this compensatory response is markedly blunted in the patients with stage 3 CKD.

 Dietary interventions are an essential component to the successful management of hypertension in CKD.
 The landmark DASH diet clinical trial randomized hypertensive patients to a diet which featured 8 - 10 fruit and vegetable servings, 2 to 3 dairy servings daily, and less than 25% total fat, achieving a reduction of 11.4 mmHg and 5.5 mmHg in systolic and diastolic blood pressures respectively at 8 weeks.

-Although the DASH diet has been readily embraced and championed in most published dietary guidelines, caution must be exercised before implementation in the CKD population, due to potential metabolic complications which may arise.
+Although the DASH diet has been readily embraced and championed in most published dietary guidelines, caution must be exercised before implementation in the CKD population, due to potential metabolic complications that may arise.
 The DASH diet was associated with a 2.6 fold increase in potassium intake, which could predispose to hyperkalemia in patients with diminished renal excretory capacity.
-Additionally, implementation of the higher protein content in conjunction with dairy and legumes is associated with a 20% increase in 24 hour urinary PO4 excretion, indicative of a significant increase in over-all PO4 burden.
+Additionally, implementation of the higher protein content in conjunction with dairy and legumes is associated with a 20% increase in 24-hour urinary phosphate excretion, indicative of a significant increase in over-all phosphate burden.